Craig Bartlett: Career

-In April 2015, Ready Jet Go! (formerly Jet Propulsion) was picked up by PBS Kids.
-Produced by Wind Dancer Films, the series premiered on PBS stations on February 15, 2016.
+In April 2015, Ready Jet Go! (formerly Jet Propulsion) was also picked up by PBS Kids.
+Produced by Wind Dancer Films and his company, Snee-Oosh, Inc., the series premiered on PBS stations on February 15, 2016.

 In November 2015, Viacom announced that Bartlett would return to Nickelodeon to write Hey Arnold!: The Jungle Movie.
 It premiered on November 24, 2017.

 Personal life

 Bartlett attended and graduated from Anacortes High School in Anacortes, Washington.
 In 1987, Bartlett married Lisa Groening, sister of Matt Groening, creator of The Simpsons, Futurama and Disenchantment, after whom Lisa Simpson is named.
 They have two children, Matt and Katie.
 In August 2018, it was reported that Craig and Lisa were going through a divorce settlement and that they had been separated since 2015.